pulumi/docs/reference/pkg/nodejs/@pulumi/azure/network/index.md

 ```

-Use this data source to access a filtered list of Public IP Addresses
+Use this data source to access information about a set of existing Public IP Addresses.

 <h2 class="pdoc-module-header" id="getRouteTable">
 <a class="pdoc-member-name" href="https://github.com/pulumi/pulumi-azure/blob/master/sdk/nodejs/network/getRouteTable.ts#L10">function getRouteTable</a>